Thanks for dropping by! I’d like to tell you about me and my journey to teaching about birth.

 Then I became a Birth Pro.

 I am certified through CAPPA and have been teaching childbirth education and attending births since 2010.
 I strongly advocate for birthing families through inter-professional education, activism, and community outreach.
-I became an Evidence Based Birth® Instructor in 2015 and a Certified Health Coach in 2016 through the Dr. Sears Wellness Institute.
+I was an Evidence Based Birth® Instructor from 2015 through 2020 and have been a Certified Health Coach since 2016 through the Dr. Sears Wellness Institute.
 I founded the Livingston County Birth Circle in 2013 to meet the needs of my community.
 I am also a founder of The Intact Network; I believe bodily autonomy is a human right for every body, big and small.

-I have been teaching classes to expecting couples for more than 9 years and have spoken throughout Southeast Michigan to families on a variety of topics surrounding pregnancy, birth, postpartum and newborn care.
-I am also an instructor for other birth professionals through the inter-professional trainings that I facilitate as an Evidence Based Birth® Instructor.
+I have been teaching classes to expecting couples for over 10 years and have spoken throughout Southeast Michigan to families on a variety of topics surrounding pregnancy, birth, postpartum and newborn care.
+Over the years, I have mentored and guided other birth professionals in navigating the maternity system with their clients to get the best care available.
 I have found great purpose and enjoyment in supporting families during their pregnancy, birth, postpartum period and helping them navigate the early months of parenthood.
 I would love to support you, too.

 My Birth Philosophy